mikeloomisgg/mikeloomisgg.github.io/_posts/2019-04-10-cppqlite-part1.md

 This very simple REPL for part 1 perfectly illustrates how insane people sound to me when they claim that c is simpler or more intuitive than c++.
 In this simple case, c++ is approximately as easy to write and understand as a high level scripting language like python, but compiles down to a smaller binary than c.

 This post is part of a series which I am going to go through step by step simplifying and converting the cstack sqlite database into a more modern c++ version.
-So stay tuned for a better REPL parser implementation, database structure and persistence, and a look at btrees.
+So stay tuned for the next parts where we'll discuss:
+- Better REPL parser implementations
+- Test Driven Developement in Practice
+- Database structure and persistence
+- A look at B-Trees